almostengr/almostengrwebsite/presentations/docs/a.-i.-for-business-owners/800-structure4.md

 # Prompt Structure Activity

+* Human role needed to solve the problem (persona)
 * Identify a problem in your business (problem)
-* Role needed to solve the problem (persona)
 * The ask and constraints to the problem (request)

 ## Remember

+* Persona - who
 * Problem - what, when, where, why, and how
-* Persona - who
 * Request - define constraints